CRUDEN BAY HOTEL, STATION & TRAM

 loop line.
 It's still difficult to make out that object lying on the up platform, or possible width extension to match up

 with the single line.
-An other unrecognisable object shows up just off the left of the wagon, and beyond, and stands
+Another unrecognisable object shows up just to the left of the wagon, and beyond, and stands

 somewhat like an old fashioned post box.